SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 | 19 | 10 | Simulation | - |
 | 20 | 5 | - | Puzzle |

-The tags preceded by “Steam” are the official tags from steam and the “User” are the popularly defined ones.
-The length is the number of games in each cluster.
+The length indicates the number of games in each cluster.

-We see that most clusters effectively contain games with a couple of tags in common.
+We see that most clusters effectively contain games with a couple of tags or genres in common.
 It is interesting to see the contrast between the tags and the diversity of some clusters.
-Coming back to Group 5, we find the common idea of multiplayer action while the rest of the gameplay of these games is relatively varied.
+Looking at cluster 5 again, we find the common idea of multiplayer action, while the rest of the gameplay of these games is relatively varied.
+This reinforces our earlier hypothesis but is insufficient to verify it.
-We could interpret our clustering as the first sort, like selecting the defining feature of each game to place it in a cluster.
+Following it, We could interpret our clustering as a model selecting the defining feature(s) of each game to then place them in corresponding clusters.
+Once again, this idea should be further explored by looking at the reviews and find whether the characteristics associated with the genres and tags standing out for each cluster do in fact appear significantly more than other patterns in the players' discourse.

-Maybe this is an application that can be found to this study :
-Ranking the tags by order of importance to the players.
-Finding the most defining feature of a game.
+Such results, with a more thorough analysis, could help us determine the most defining feature(s) of a game and classify genres and tags according to the value players assign to them in a game.
-This could help the players orient themselves when looking for a specific type of experience as simply looking for a tag's presence does not carry information about its importance.
+This could help players orient themselves more precisely when looking for a specific type of experience, contrary to simply search for a tag's or genre's presence in a game, which does not indicate how important this characterstic will be in said game.

 ## A closer look at the reviews